Understanding the Connection Between Hypermobility and Vision

 Whole-Body Ways to Support Your Eyes

-Wear 100 % UV-blocking sunglasses; thinner ocular tissues are more sensitive to light.
+Protection: Wear 100% UV-blocking sunglasses; thinner ocular tissues are more sensitive to light.

 A Gentle Closing Thought